Examine your earthworm and determine the

 dorsal and ventral sides.
-Locate the two openings on the ventral surface of the earthworm
+Locate the clitellum which is on the anterior end of the worm.

 The openings toward the anterior of the worm are the sperm ducts

 The openings near the clitellum are the genital setae.

 Locate the dark line that runs down the

 dorsal side of the worm, this is the dorsal blood vessel.
 The ventral blood vessel can be seen on the underside of the worm,